 Probably the most common method you'll use on a query is the

-filter() is the equivalent of a SQL WHERE clause to return only rows which match the criteria we want:
+filter() is the equivalent of a SQL WHERE clause to return only rows that match the criteria we want:

-We could actually write the above query using the
+We could write the above query using the

 filter_by() method instead like so: